jahangir842/linux-notes/GPU/nvidia-tao/README.md

 # 🧠 NVIDIA TAO Toolkit

 The **NVIDIA TAO Toolkit** is a low-code AI development framework built on **TensorFlow** and **PyTorch**.
-It abstracts away the complexity of model training, optimization, and deployment by providing a simple command-line interface and set of APIs for transfer learning and deployment on NVIDIA GPUs.
+It simplifies the complexity of model training, optimization, and deployment by providing a streamlined command-line interface and APIs for transfer learning and deployment on NVIDIA GPUs.

 ---